NiharGupte/GPT-CoPILOT/README.md

 # GPT-CoPILOT

-- This repository contains code to use ChatGPT and other tools like SerpAPI to automate the code.
+- This repository contains code to use ChatGPT and other tools like SerpAPI with Langchain to automate the code.
 - Install requirements.txt using
 `pip install -r requirements.txt` and then run the command